-A personal injury settlement should provide the plaintiff with compensation for their injuries.
-It also pays the lawyer’s fee and covers the expenses associated with the lawsuit.
-The plaintiff gets to decide how they would like to receive their share of the settlement: as a lump sum all at once or as a structured settlement paid out over time.
+A personal injury settlement should provide the plaintiff with compensation for his or her injuries.
+It also pays the legal fees and covers litigation expenses.
+The plaintiff gets to decide how they would like to receive their share of the settlement – all at once as a lump sum, or paid out over time as a structured settlement.
 Each option has advantages and disadvantages.

-A skilled personal injury attorney can help you determine which is right for you.
+A skilled personal injury attorney can help you decide which is right for you.

 Distribution of a Settlement

 Next, bills must be paid.
-Suppose the plaintiff and their lawyer incurred $25,000 in medical liens and other expenses.
-Doctors and other medical professionals who have treated the plaintiff can place liens on future settlements to ensure that their bills get paid.
+Doctors and other medical professionals who treat an injured person can place liens on future settlements.
 Expenses might include investigators to establish what happened to the plaintiff and expert witnesses to testify about their injuries.
-Once the liens and expenses are paid, $475,000 remains to be disbursed to the plaintiff.
+Once the medical liens and expenses are paid, the rest goes to the injured person.

 Disbursement of a Settlement to the Client

-The plaintiff must decide how they want to receive their share of the settlement.
-They have two options: a lump-sum payment or a structured settlement.
+The plaintiff decides how they want to receive their settlement.
+There are generally two options: a lump-sum payment or a structured settlement.

-A lump-sum payment means that the plaintiff would receive $475,000 all at once.
+A lump-sum payment means you would receive one settlement payment.
 A payout of this type has its advantages:

-- Access to all of the settlement money right away;
+- Immediate access to all the settlement money;

 - Ability to pay tax on any taxable portion of the settlement (as discussed in more detail below); and

-- Control over how the money is disbursed or invested.
+- Control over how the money is spent or invested.

-A plaintiff who chooses the lump-sum option should be prepared to make difficult decisions about how to use the money, especially if their injuries have left them with long-term medical expenses.
-Once they receive the money, they have complete control over it.
-That can be a double-edged sword.
+A plaintiff who chooses the lump-sum option should be prepared to make decisions about how to use the money, especially if their injuries have left them out of work or with long-term medical expenses.
+Once you receive the money, that’s it.
+You can’t go back for more.